TeamTO

 TeamTO is an independent French animation studio that produces TV series and film projects.
 Headquartered in Paris, it has a second production facility in Bourg-les-Valence, with offices in Los Angeles, California, U.S., Beijing, China and London, England, United Kingdom.
 The studio was founded in 2005 by Guillaume Hellouin, Corinne Kouper and Caroline Souris.

+In October 2024, it was reported that the company is under financial trouble and is looking for a buyer.
+Italian company RIVA Studios entered talks to buy the company later that month.
+On December 5, 2024, it was announced RIVA Studios had acquired the company.